 Bougainville Copper has governance reporting obligations to the Australian Securities Exchange (ASX) and internally to Rio Tinto Limited.
-A statement on the company's compliance with the ASX Corporate Governance Principles and Recommendations is contained in this report.
-In addition the company complies with Rio Tinto's comprehensive range of policies including safety, environment, financial management and many other risk management matters.
+A statement on Bougainville Copper's compliance with the ASX Corporate Governance Principles and Recommendations is contained in this report.
+In addition Bougainville Copper responds to the Rio Tinto Limited Internal Control Questionnaire which incorporates Rio Tinto's comprehensive range of policies including safety, environment, financial management and many other risk management matters.